 He says, “By grace you are saved.”
 Our English words, “you are,” have a present continuous tense in the Greek text.
 Could that mean we are presently saved?
 Could it mean what Paul is saying?
 Seems like a funny question, doesn’t it?
 If I say, “I am a man,” I am stating a present reality.

-If I say, “The sky is blue,” do you regard it as a prophetic remark?
-Something you hope is true?
+If I say, “The sky is blue,” do you only see it as a possibility?
+Something you hope is true, but can’t be sure of?
 Or is there a blue sky above you when you look up?

 Let’s return to our “microscope” over Ephesians 2:8.